The next step in the digital journey

 I’ve recently noticed the growing trend of service providers adding new/third-party services to their core offerings, and I like it.
 In an apparent attempt to hedge against cord cutting, operators around the globe are launching OTTs and producing original content, offering customers more for their money and attempting to win loyalty.

 In the US, Comcast integrated YouTube into their Xfinity platform which already includes Netflix.
 And T-Mobile is offering Netflix as part of their unlimited data family plan – resulting in a significant impact on Netflix’s subscriber growth for Q3.
-And then there is the announcement from Disney regarding their move into the direct-to-consumer (DC2C) streaming distribution business, (read what Anthony Goonetilleke, Amdocs’ chief technologist had to say about it read what Anthony Goonetilleke, Amdocs’ chief technologist had to say about it).
+And then there is the announcement from Disney regarding their move into the direct-to-consumer (DC2C) streaming distribution business, read what Anthony Goonetilleke, Amdocs’ chief technologist had to say about it.

 In EMEA, Deutsche Telecom announced it will start producing original content, as well as integrating Netflix and joining the Atrium TV alliance which is a commissioning club producing big budget TV series.
 And Telecom Italia and Canal+ have launched a joint venture for a new channel with original content in Italy, while Sky launched an OTT in Spain which is a first in a country that doesn’t have a satellite offering.
 They also launched a sports focused OTT in Switzerland.
 And Telkom South Africa launched ‘LIT’, a new OTT offering with free access to video and music streaming.